NicolasVelomaro/w2_css_transition_followup/README.md

 ![Dream Dashboard Preview](assets/transition_followup_main.png)

-## 🎯 What You'll Learn

-This lab uses transitions as a **lens** to deepen your understanding of:

-- **CSS Grid & Box Model**: How spacing, sizing, and layout work together
-- **Flexbox & Typography**: Creating hierarchical, readable content layouts
-- **The Cascade**: How CSS rules combine and override each other
-- **Browser Mechanics**: Getting hints about how CSS files become visual interfaces
-- **Transition Integration**: Bringing smooth interactions to real-world layouts

 ## 🚀 Getting Started

 1. **Open the project**: Start by opening `index.html` in your browser
-2. **Explore the HTML**: Look at the dream cards structure - you'll customize these!
+2. **Explore the HTML**: Open `index.html` in your code editor and look at the dream cards structure - you'll customize these!
 3. **Open the CSS**: Follow along in `css/styles.css` where you'll work
 4. **Work through phases**: Each phase builds on the previous one